Dynamic Mode Decomposition of Control-Affine Nonlinear Systems using Discrete Control Liouville Operators: Conclusion

 \section{Conclusion}

-In this paper, we have developed a novel method for representing any control-affine nonlinear system as a composition of a multiplication operator and a composition operator over an RKHS - called the DCLDMD operator.
-Since the system is affine in control, the multiplication operator allows us to capture the effect of control on the nonlinear system, while the composition operator allows us to capture the effect of the dynamics.
-Moreover, the method is entirely data driven and requires no model knowledge, besides the dynamical system being affine in control.
-Furthermore, we have demonstrated the efficacy of the algorithm in experiments \ref{exp:Duffing} and \ref{exp:PredictionComp}, showing not only the capability of the method to accurately predict the response of the discrete, control-affine nonlinear system to a known feedback law but we also demonstrate a clear advantage of DCLDMD over current techniques in the literature.
+In this paper, a novel operator representation of a control-affine nonlinear system is developed as a composition of a multiplication operator and a composition-like kernel propagation operator over an RKHS.
+The multiplication operator takes advantage of the affine nature of the system to capture the effect of control on the system behavior, while the kernel-propagation operator captures the effect of the system dynamics on the kernels of the underlying RKHS.
+The resulting DMD algorithm is entirely data driven and requires no model knowledge besides the dynamical system being affine in control.
+Furthermore, the DCLDMD formulation provides a novel way to separate the state from the control input on the operator-theoretic level.
+This separation leads to better prediction capabilities over existing methods, as evidenced by the results of Experiment 2.
+Moreover, since DCLDMD can be used to predict closed-loop trajectories of a nonlinear system under feedback laws, it could potentially be utilized for control synthesis, which is a topic for future research.